AlenaKaraliova/study-rest-assured-gradle/README.md

         }
         ```
-5. Task: create a test for HTTP status code 404 using `https://api.zippopotam.us/us/` URL.
+6. Task: create a test for HTTP status code 404 using `https://api.zippopotam.us/us/` URL.
-6. Task: create tests for another model - zip by city using `http://api.zippopotam.us/us/ma/belmont`.
+7. Task: create tests for another model - zip by city using `http://api.zippopotam.us/us/ma/belmont`.
-7. Create a suite for REST-assured tests:
+8. Create and execute a suite for REST-assured tests:
     ```java
     package org.study.tests;